Vincent Zhou

 Vincent Zhou (born October 25, 2000) is an American figure skater.
-He is a 2022 Olympic Games team event silver medalist, a two-time World bronze medalist (2019, 2022), the 2019 Four Continents bronze medalist, the 2021 CS Nebelhorn Trophy champion, the 2021 Skate America champion, the 2018 CS Tallinn Trophy silver medalist, the 2017 CS Finlandia Trophy silver medalist, and a three-time U.S. national silver medalist (2017, 2019, 2021).

-He is also the 2017 World Junior champion, a three-time Junior Grand Prix event silver medalist, and the 2013 U.S. junior national champion.
+He is a 2022 Olympic gold medalist in the team event, a two-time World bronze medalist (2019 and 2022), the 2019 Four Continents bronze medalist, the 2021 Skate America champion, and a three-time U.S. national silver medalist (2017, 2019, 2021).
+He is also the 2017 World Junior champion and the 2013 U.S. junior national champion.

-In February 2018, Zhou became the first person to successfully land a quadruple Lutz jump at the Olympics.
-He finished sixth in PyeongChang.
+In February 2018, Zhou became the first skater to successfully perform a quadruple Lutz at the Winter Olympics.
+He finished in sixth place at the 2018 Winter Olympics.

-Personal life
+Early life and education

 Vincent Zhou was born in San Jose, California.
 Both of his parents are originally from China.
 His older sister, Vivian, is a violinist and diver.
 His mother, Fei Ge, and his father, Max Zhou, are both computer scientists and worked in Silicon Valley.
 When Zhou was a baby, his family moved to Palo Alto, California, where they continue to reside.
 Zhou moved with his mother to Colorado Springs, Colorado in the spring of 2015 and returned to California a year later.
 He has since returned to Colorado Springs, where he spends most of his time.
 He had a Siamese tabby cat named Snookie.
 He volunteers regularly.

 Zhou attended Capistrano Connections Academy, an online school, to accommodate his training.
 He received the Presidential Award for Educational Excellence, a recognition awarded at the sole discretion of his school principal.
 Zhou enrolled at Brown University in the fall of 2019.